 UK: 150 companies

-Our data is grouped into the following categories: composition, organisation, and remuneration.
+Our Board Index is grouped into the following categories: composition, organisation and remuneration

 Notes and definitions

-Diversity is considered across a number of perspectives.
-There is that of Historically Disadvantaged South Africans (HDSA), referring to black, coloured, and Indian population groups originally disadvantaged under apartheid, and, also, that of gender.
-In addition, age and nationality are included as dimensions of diversity.
+Diversity is considered through a number of lenses.
+These include Historically Disadvantaged South Africans (HDSA) referring to black, coloured and Indian population groups; gender; age and nationality.

-Foreign directors are defined as being of a different nationality to the company on whose board they sit.
-If a director has multiple nationalities, one of which is South African, they are considered a South Africa national for the purposes of this review.
+Non-national directors are defined as being of a different nationality to the company of the board where they are members.
+If a director has multiple nationalities, one of which is South African, they have been considered South African for the purposes of this review.

-The new directors category relates to those joining a board in the 12 months preceding the 31 May cut-off date, i.e., between 1 June 2022 and 31 May 2023.
+The new directors category refers to those who have joined a board in the 12 months preceding the 30 May cut-off date, i.e. between 1 June 2023 and 30 May 2024.

 We trust you will find this edition of the Spencer Stuart South Africa Board Index useful.
 If you would like to discuss any of the issues raised here please do not hesitate to contact us.